Jacob Gonzalez: College career

 Gonzalez was named the starting shortstop for Ole Miss as a freshman in 2021.
 Over 67 starts, he batted .355 with 12 home runs, 55 RBIs, and 16 doubles.
 He was named to the All-SEC First Team, was named Freshman of the Year by D1Baseball, and was named an All-American by D1Baseball and the National Collegiate Baseball Writers Association.
 He was just the second player in Ole Miss baseball history to be named an All-American as a freshman.
 He returned as the team's starting shortstop and began batting in the leadoff spot in 2022.
 Gonzalez ended the 2022 season slashing .273/.405/.558 with 18 home runs and 52 RBIs over 65 games, leading Ole Miss to their first ever NCAA Championship.
 Following the season's end, he played with the USA Baseball Collegiate National Team.
 For the 2023 season with Ole Miss, Gonzalez played in 54 games and hit .327 with ten home runs, 51 RBIs, and 18 doubles.

 Professional career

+Chicago White Sox

-Gonzalez was selected by the Chicago White Sox with the 15th overall pick in the 2023 Major League Baseball draft.
+The Chicago White Sox selected Gonzalez in the first round, with the 15th overall pick, in the 2023 Major League Baseball draft.
 He signed with the team for $3.9 million.

 Gonzalez made his professional debut with the Arizona League White Sox and was later promoted to the Kannapolis Cannon Ballers.
-Over 34 games between the two teams, he hit .211 with one home run and 17 RBIs.
+Over 34 games between the two teams, he hit .211 with one home run and 17 RBI.
 He was assigned to the Winston-Salem Dash to open the 2024 season.
 In mid-May, he was promoted to the Birmingham Barons.
-Over 130 games between the two teams, Gonzalez batted .238 with eight home runs, 57 RBIs, and 17 stolen bases.
-He returned to Birmingham to open the 2025 season.
-In late July, he was promoted to the Charlotte Knights.
+Over 130 games between the two teams, Gonzalez batted .238 with eight home runs, 57 RBI, and 17 stolen bases.

+Gonzalez returned to Birmingham to open the 2025 season.In late July, he was promoted to the Charlotte Knights.
+Gonzalez played in 134 games for the season and hit .232 with eight home runs, 61 RBI, 17 stolen bases, and 26 doubles.
+Gonzalez was assigned to Charlotte to begin the 2026 season.

+On May 30, 2026, the White Sox selected Gonzalez's contract to the 40-man roster and promoted him to the major leagues for the first time.
+At the time of his promotion, he had a .317 batting average with 19 home runs and 62 RBI over 52 games with Charlotte.
+Gonzalez made his MLB debut on May 31 as the team's starting first baseman and recorded his first MLB hit, a single off Detroit Tigers pitcher Drew Anderson, in the seventh inning.
+He recorded his first MLB home run on June 6 against Andrew Painter of the Philadelphia Phillies.
+Gonzalez made 30 appearances for the White Sox, slashing .244/.323/.360 with two home runs and 17 RBI.

+Pittsburgh Pirates

+On July 10, 2026, the White Sox traded Gonzalez, alongside Brandon Eisert, to the Pittsburgh Pirates in exchange for the 34th overall pick in the 2026 Major League Baseball draft and Jaden Woods.